jbowkett/CV/shortened-version.md

 tier-1 retail banks in the UK and US.
 Following several promotions after starting as an intern, I was ultimately responsible for the technical leadership of the core platform team and 3 new anti-fraud products.
-* 3 new sentinels
-* Tech lead for IEF team, profile navigation, ????
-* Tech lead for Scotia
+* Technical lead for several teams : 3 new anti-fraud sentinel products, the core IEF team and a leading Canadian retail Bank.
-* Developed IEF server components for major deployments, including 32-bit memory caching in Java 1.3
+* Developed IEF server components for major deployments, including 32-bit memory caching in Java 1.3.
-* Mentoring of junior devs/interviewing new hires
+* Mentored junior developers/interviewed new hires.

 ## EDUCATION / QUALIFICATIONS